๐ŸŒ EuropeItalyMilanPass Review

 Hop-on Hop-offIncludedNot Included

 Choose the Milan Pass if you want to enter the Duomo, La Scala, and use the tour bus without paying extra at the gate.
-Choose the Milano Card if you only care about free public transport and visiting smaller, less-famous museums.
+Choose the Milano Card if you only care about free public transport and visiting smaller, less-famous museums while keeping costs exceptionally low.

 What is included in the Milan Pass?